rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 This user story needed a new Vacation model to be created so that we can track Users' vacation time.

 #### How is the issue resolved?
 I accomplished the user story by creating a new Vacation model, creating an enum for vacation type, and updating the User model by adding a Vacation property to it.
+This established a 1 to many relationship between User and Vacation.

 ###### New Vacation class model
 ```c#